 Percy and his Mother:

 I have to say that I found it a rather interesting piece of symmetry in GoF that saw both Molly Weasley and the only son who has fully embraced her formula for living, both led up the garden path by their absolute confidence that the people in positions of authority are implicitly to be trusted, obeyed, and/or believed.
-Molly ends up deliberately trampling the feelings of a 15-year-old girl who has never harmed Molly or any of her family — and who Molly ought by that time to have known well enough to be able to summarily dismiss the ill-natured lies she read printed about her in Witch Weekly.
+Molly ends up deliberately trampling the feelings of a 15-year-old girl who had never harmed Molly or any of her family — and who Molly really ought by that time to have known well enough to be able to summarily dismiss the ill-natured lies she read printed about her in Witch Weekly.
 And Percy, clever boy, actually managed to help expedite Voldemort’s return.

 Of the pair of them, there is far more excuse for Percy, seeing that he is neither as old nor as experienced as his mother.
 But he was widely expected by the fans to pay a heavy price for that mistake before the end of the series.
 Nor was he spared a degree of embarrassment at the time.
 At the end of GoF he had been called on the carpet at the Ministry for not having detected the fraud.
 But that is nothing to the position he was in regarding what steps he was going to take next.